refrigerator18/Catheter_Force_Estimation/README.md

 ![final_61b96a6ab6df2f009b829b00_531529](https://user-images.githubusercontent.com/57844356/146122418-edb37209-3fcb-45bd-85a6-e249e2bba124.png)

-### 2. Training using RandomForest
+### 2. Training using RandomForest and Neural Network

- Using the mathematical mo
+ Using the mathematical model data (Processed_Data.csv), we can now start training.
+The algorithms are optimized as seen in the paper (Sections IV, part E and F).
+Using RandomForest, we obtain a Mean Average Error (MAE) of 1.36N using the data given.
+Using a Neural Network architecture, we obtain 0.52N MAE.